Diazepam: Medical uses

 Diazepam is mainly used to treat anxiety, insomnia, panic attacks, and symptoms of acute alcohol withdrawal.
 It is also used as a premedication for inducing sedation, anxiolysis, or amnesia before certain medical procedures (e.g., endoscopy).
 In 2020, it was approved for use in the United States as a nasal spray to interrupt seizure activity in people with epilepsy.
-Diazepam is the most commonly used benzodiazepine for "tapering" benzodiazepine dependence due to the drug's comparatively long half-life, allowing for more efficient dose reduction.
+Diazepam is the most commonly used benzodiazepine for "tapering" benzodiazepine dependence due to diazepam's comparatively long half-life, allowing for more efficient dose reduction.
 Benzodiazepines have a relatively low toxicity in overdose.